Not only is it a sin of many a man and woman, but it’s also an incredibly business opportunity.

 It’s a bit upside-down compared to other, tamer, niches and people in the biz are notorious for keeping their information to themselves.

-In fact, the Porn industry is just vicious, and walking the thin line between copyright infringement and legality is a common practice.
+In fact, the adult industry is just vicious, and walking the thin line between copyright infringement and legality is a common practice.

 How Adult Advertising Works